barberezra/final-project/Daily Report Not Jack.md

 # 4/25/19
 Created a Twitter app, found a javascript library for twitter's API, and got access tokens and keys.
 They are a random, long string of letters.
 Who could have guessed that?

+# 4/26/19
+Kept working on editing the boiler plate of the library to custom fit our needs, but ran into a really annoying 404.
+Progress is slow but steady.